Logo

 14.

-Cissy Patterson held onto the paper for five years, and although for several years he seemed close to returning it to profitability, it eventually proved too great a financial drain.
+Cissy Patterson held onto the paper for five years, and although he seemed close to returning it to profitability for several years, it eventually proved too significant a financial drain.